Captain Munnerlyn: Personal life

 Munnerlyn is active with March of Dimes charities, a cause close to his heart as he was a premature baby himself.
 When asked why his name is Captain, Munnerlyn said, "My momma promised my grandmomma that she could name the last child.
 I was the boy of the family, and she named me Captain.
 Her great grandfather was named Captain, so I got named after my great-great grandfather.
 My sisters and brothers have normal names.
 I got the odd name.
 In the beginning it was kind of rough.
 Kids used to tease me a little, but it fits my personality, because I feel like I'm a leader."
 Munnerlyn majored in criminal justice while at South Carolina, where he was teammates and roommates with former Viking linebacker Jasper Brinkley.
 He was named the 2015 Korey Stringer Good Guy Award winner by media covering the Vikings.
 Munnerlyn is married to Lakisha and has two sons, Captain and Champ, and daughter, Eden.

+On January 24, 2025, Munnerlyn was named head coach of the Julius L. Chambers High School football team in Charlotte, North Carolina.